hmasing/solo_aviation_playbook/content/03-avionics-operations/06-parts-component-management.md

 effective_date: "2025-01-27"
 ---

-# Avionics Parts and Component Management
+# Parts and Component Management

 Manage avionics parts inventory, procurement, and component tracking to ensure availability of approved parts and maintain traceability.